svn2github/zlib123/source/OdfWord2007AddIn/ODFWord2007AddinSetup/README.txt

-ODF Add-in for Word 2007
+ODF Add-in for Word2007
 ================================

-Thank you for downloading ODF Add-in for Word 2007.
+Thank you for downloading ODF Add-in for Word2007.
 The purpose of the software is to enable users to open ODF Specification based documents in Word 2007 and demonstrate the interoperability between OpenXML & ODF specifications.
 This add-in is under development (see the roadmap at http://sourceforge.net/projects/odf-converter for more details about planned releases).
 We will provide stable nightly builds.
 You can install and test them at your own risk!